Garrafao/TokenChange/README.md

 The performance of the clustering is measured by comparing the expected clustering labels with the actual clustering labels using the adjusted rand index and the cluster accuracy measure.

-The second part of my Bachelor thesis deals with the discovery of lexical semantic change.
-This is done by creating and comparing token vectors of two different times .
+The second part of my bachelor thesis deals with the discovery of lexical semantic change.
+This is done by creating and comparing token vectors of two different times.

-3 different comparison measures are used:
+Three different comparison measures are used:

 1. Average pairiwse distance (APD):
 Given two lists of token vectors (one for each period of time), where one ector represents one use of the word in this period.
 The APD chooses a sample of vectors from both times and measures their average mutual cosine distance.
 A high average distance between the two times indicates a change in the usage of the word.